Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Introduction

-Aspects such as the above highlight the complexity but also the potential of interval-valued data, in directly measuring uncertainty-at-source and making it accessible for reasoning.
-With intervals encoding additional information by comparison with numbers, the choice of a `universally best' analysis approach, as can often be found for numeric cases, is highly challenging.
-Instead, the selection of appropriate techniques for a given interval-valued dataset---based on its properties---is essential.
-Ferson~et~al., in~\cite{ferson2007experimental}, discuss the complexity of analysing interval-valued data in detail, elucidating key properties for datasets, such as whether the intervals exhibit strong overlap (i.e., `puffy'~\cite{ferson2007experimental}: wider, more uncertain intervals) or very little overlap (i.e., `skinny'~\cite{ferson2007experimental}: narrow, less uncertain); whether there are outliers; whether intervals are highly scattered, densely placed or even nested within each other.
-Beyond these properties, more fundamental questions arise from the semantic meaning of the given intervals, as already alluded to above; whether they represent an epistemic, disjunctive set, with the interval describing the range within which a correct answer is contained (cf. confidence intervals), or indeed an ontic, conjunctive set with a true range, such as the real numbers between 1 and 5, or a~time span~\cite{couso2014statistical}.
+Aspects such as the above highlight the complexity but also the potential of IV data in directly capturing uncertainty and range at-source, making it accessible for reasoning.
+With intervals encoding additional information by comparison to numbers, the choice of a `universally best' analysis approach, as can often be found for numeric cases, is however highly challenging.
+Instead, the selection of appropriate techniques for a given IV data set---based on its properties---is essential.
+Ferson~et~al. in~\cite{ferson2007experimental}, discuss the complexity of analysing real-world IV data in detail, elucidating the value of focusing on key properties for data sets to inform the choice of methods, such as whether the intervals exhibit strong overlap (i.e., `puffy'~\cite{ferson2007experimental}: wider, more uncertain intervals) or very little overlap (i.e., `skinny'~\cite{ferson2007experimental}: narrow, less uncertain); whether there are outliers; whether intervals are highly scattered, densely placed or even nested within each other.
+Beyond these properties, more fundamental questions arise from the semantic meaning of the given intervals, as already alluded to above; whether they represent an epistemic, disjunctive set, with the interval describing the range within which a correct answer is contained (this is arguably the most common use of intervals in science, cf.~\emph{confidence intervals}), or indeed an ontic, conjunctive set with a true range, such as the real numbers between 1 and 5, or a~time span~\cite{couso2014statistical,ellerby2021capturing}.
 For conciseness, we do not discuss the latter further in this manuscript, but will revisit it, and its impact on the analysis of AI and machine learning more generally, in future publications.